 We all sit at one of the tables watching Jason’s iPad and the article on the “Seattle Speaks” website of “Unbreakable Anastasia Steele” shopping on the island of St. Maarten.
 It was cut and dried with just the posted video, nothing added or taken away except for a picture of Joshua Shaler and a catchy caption about my shopping.
 Everyone is quiet waiting for my reaction and all I say is, “That was fast.
 How the hell did he do it so quickly?”

 “All he needs is a buyer.
 That video was probably posted before we took off,” Jason says, and now everyone’s quiet again.
-This time I think they are waiting for Christian’s response.
+This time I think they’re waiting for Christian’s response.

 “What’s that?”
 I ask.

-“You’re a psychologist in downtown Seattle.
+“You’re a psychiatrist in downtown Seattle.
 Are your patients going to want to go through throngs of paparazzi to get to you?” he asks.
 Shit, I didn’t think of that.

 “Well, it would have been the case anyway, wouldn’t it?”
 Gail asks.
 “I mean, getting her from the hospital was a 10-man operation.”

-“Yes, you are correct about that.
+“Yes, you’re correct about that.
 We just need to figure out what to do from here,” Christian says.

 “I say we give them what they want,” I say flatly.
 Christian looks over at me.